Combination of cluster number counts and two-point correlations: Validation on Mock Dark Energy Survey: Results

 \subsection{Analysis choices}

 We summarize our analysis choices below.
 We expect these analysis choices to be carried through to the analysis of real data.

 \begin{enumerate} \item \textbf{Minimum angular scale cuts.} For $w_{\rm{gg}}(\theta)$, $w_{\rm{cg}}(\theta)$, and $\gamma_{\rm{t,c}}(\theta)$, we adopt a minimum scale cut corresponding to $8h^{-1}\rm{Mpc}$ at the mean redshift of each lens redshift bins.
 In section~\ref{sec:robustness}, we justify this scale cut by verifying that the cosmological posteriors derived from our analysis are robust to a variety of systematics when adopting this cut.
 For $w_{\rm{cc}}(\theta)$, we adopt a minimum scale cut corresponding to $16h^{-1}\rm{Mpc}$ at the mean redshift of each cluster redshift bin.
 The scale cut is chosen such that the $\chi^2$ of the best-fit model is consistent with the $\chi^2$ between data vectors measured in different realizations of the same simulation scheme.
 In this way, we obtain the minimum scale where the best-fit model provides a good description of the $w_{\rm{cc}}(\theta)$ without relying on the exact value of the theory covariance matrix.
-We apply an additional scale cut on $w_{\rm{cc}}(\theta)$ to avoid biases and large fluctuations to the correlation function measurement from to sparseness issues when there are only few cluster pairs in the angular bins.
+We further confirm that the distribution of $\chi^2$ values is consistent with the expected $\chi^2$ distribution based on the number of degrees of freedom.
+Finally, we apply an additional scale cut on $w_{\rm{cc}}(\theta)$ to avoid biases and large fluctuations to the correlation function measurement from to sparseness issues when there are only few cluster pairs in the angular bins.
 Thus, we cut out the angular bins when the expected number of pairs are less than one hundred.
 We find that this additional scale cut largely improves the $\chi^2$ of the best-fit model.

 \item \textbf{Redshift Distributions.} The redshift distributions of the lens samples ($\hat{P}_{\delta z}(z)$) are calculated based on photometric redshifts estimated by \redmapper{} and \redmagic{}.
 The redshift distributions of the source galaxies are estimated from photometric redshifts estimated by BPZ \citep{2000ApJ...536..571B}.
 Following \citetalias{DESY1KP}, we introduce two sets of nuisance parameters to account for systematics in photometric redshift estimations.
 The systematics are modeled through shift parameters $\Delta^i_{z,\alpha}$, so that